Digicomlab/digicomlab.github.io/content/en/projects/08-Refs.md

 This page contains an overview of conference presentations and publications based on work by members of the Digicomlab:

+## 2025

+- Stolwijk, S. B., Boukes, M., Yeung, W. N., Liao, Y., Münker, S., Kroon, A. C., & Trilling, D. (2025).
+Can we use automated approaches to measure the quality of online political discussion?
+How to (not) measure interactivity, diversity, rationality, and incivility in online comments to the news.
+Communication Methods and Measures, 1-25. https://doi.org/10.1080/19312458.2025.2553300

 ## 2024

 - Boukes, M. (2024).
 Deliberation in online political talk: exploring interactivity, diversity, rationality, and incivility in the public spheres surrounding news vs. satire.
 Journal of Communication, jqae038. https://doi.org/10.1093/joc/jqae038.
 This publication resulted from the project [Modeling the Temporal Dynamics of the Deliberative Quality in Online Debate](https://digicomlab.github.io/seedfunding/2020/2020_boukes/)